bumpper/Coin-Flip/tauri/README (conflicted).md

-# CoinFlip - Digital Coin Flip Decision Maker
+# coinflip - Digital Coin Flip Decision Maker

 A desktop application for making decisions with a virtual coin flip.
 Built with Tauri for cross-platform support.